v8/v8.dev/src/blog/v8-release-86.md

 }
 ```

-Let's compare two different implementations of this function, using Liftoff and TurboFan:
+Let’s compare two different implementations of this function, using Liftoff and TurboFan:

 1. A scalar implementation, with the loop unrolled 4 times.
 2. A SIMD implementation, using the `i32x4.max_s` instruction.